i Overview of the US healthcare system

 The CPOM is typically articulated in state statutes and regulations, case law, attorneys' general opinions and medical board guidance.
 There are usually limited exceptions to the CPOM in those states that enforce the prohibition.
 The rationale for the CPOM is that commercial business issues (revenue generation, profit and loss, etc.) should not be permitted to intrude on the physician–patient relationship.
 In theory, the corporate practice prohibition ensures that physicians are able to put the medical interests of their patients above all other concerns, unfettered by the demands of a corporate entity employer.
 Depending on the state, violations of the CPOM can result in injunctive relief, civil penalties and criminal enforcement.
 Despite CPOM prohibitions, the need to access capital and innovate in the delivery of medical services has introduced private equity, venture capital and publicly traded investors into the medical marketplace.
 There are generally two strategies deployed in the US to comply with CPOM while permitting lay investment: seeking state licensure as a healthcare facility or designing a management company and contractually tied-in professional corporation (a 'friendly PC').

 VII COMMISSIONING AND PROCUREMENT

 Because most hospitals are private (whether for-profit or not-for-profit), procurement and purchasing is handled on a local level, with each hospital (or other healthcare provider) making purchasing decisions individually with the manufacturers and distributors of medical supplies and products.
-The large federal systems, such as the Veterans Administration hospitals, purchase through governmental procurement contracts.
+The large federal systems, such as the Veterans Administration hospitals, purchase through government procurement contracts.

 To address the disparity of bargaining power by private hospitals, many hospitals have banded together in 'group purchasing organisations' (GPOs) that retain a percentage of the total spent (e.g., 3 per cent) and then negotiate large contracts of multiple hospitals.
 The GPOs retain significant influence in the healthcare industry, though commenters note that physicians' preference for expensive technologies continues to drive needless expense and waste in the industry.